This Life (1996 TV series)

-Broadcast during the height of "Cool Britannia", the series is set in London and is notable for its Britpop soundtrack and for its depiction of casual sex and drug-taking.
-It became a popular word-of-mouth hit and was included on BFI's list of the 100 greatest British television programmes of all time.
+The show became a popular word-of-mouth hit and was included on BFI's list of the 100 greatest British television programmes.

 Production

 The series was created by Amy Jenkins, who was also its principal writer.
 Other writers contributed scripts, including Joe Ahearne (who also directed some episodes—the only person to do both on the series), Ian Iqbal Rashid, Amelia Bullmore, and Matthew Graham.
 Tony Garnett was the executive producer and Jane Fallon worked as a producer on both series.

 When the first series was screened it was a modest critical success.
 Nevertheless, the original production agreement secured a second series.
 In the lead-up to the broadcast of the second series, the entire first series was repeated, helping to generate a critical buzz around the programme, including front-page newspaper coverage, to the point that millions of viewers were waiting to discover the ultimate resolutions to the various plot-lines.